Bozar/OneMoreLevel/README.md

 * Reload: Space, [A].
 * Quit: Ctrl + W, [Select].

-Edit `data/setting.json` to enable wizard mode.
+Following keys are available only in help screen.

+* Move down (Help): Down, J, D, [Direction pad down].
+* Move up (Help): Up, K, A, [Direction pad up].
+* Page down (Help): PgDn, F, N.
+* Page up (Help): PgUp, B, P.

+These keys are available in wizard mode (see below).

 * Add 1 turn (Wizard): T.
 * Force reload (Wizard): O.

-## Core Mechanics
+## Game Mechanics

+There is a count down timer at the top right corner of the main screen.
+You have 24 turns at most.
+When it reduces to zero, you lose the game.
+Every map provides a way to reverse the counter by 4 turns.

-As mentioned above, every theme dungeon has a unique winning condition.
-Press `Help` key to read it.
+Sometimes enemies and environment are able to consume your remaining turns.
+They might also kill you in other ways.
+On the other hand, every theme dungeon has a unique winning condition.

+Press `Help` key to read these mechanics.
 The help text is also available in `doc/`.

-You lose the game if running out time.
-Remaining turns are shown on the upper right corner.
-However, there is always a way to gain more turns.
-You may also get killed by other causes in a dungeon.
+## Change Game Settings

+Edit `data/setting.json` for play testing.
+Set `wizard_mode` to `true` to enable wizard keys. `rng_seed` accepts a positive integer as RNG seed.
+Feed `world_tag` with a string in `data/world_list.md` to specify the dungeon type.